-CLASS J - PETTING ZOO

-Share your animal for at least 30 minutes in the Petting Zoo in Barn C on either, or both, Thursday, Friday and Saturday between 10:00 a.m. and 4:00 p.m.
+CLASS J - PETTING ZOO: Share your animal for at least 30 minutes in the Petting Zoo in Barn C on either, or both, Friday and Saturday between 10:00 am and 4:00 pm.
+You must sign up for one or more time slots.
+Eau Claire County Fair Sign Up Genius will be available after July 10 to sign up, or there will be sign up forms in the petting zoo area on Tuesday of the fair to sign up.

-Premiums: - Standard premium of \$1.00
+Premiums: Standard premium of \$1.00